maxwiedmann/CNT_metrics/README.md

 This function is used to run `add_cnt_data` on all files in a provided directory.

 Plots generated are located in the [images](./images/) directory.

+[reference_files](./reference_files) and [notes](./notes) contain unused files and initial notes on this work, respectively.
+They should generally be ignored and are only kept for reference.